 Join our email list for periodic updates on Museum Musings

-MUSEUM SEEKS PART-TIME DEVELOPMENT COORDINATOR
+PART-TIME DEVELOPMENT COORDINATOR

-- The Wood County Museum is seeking a professional part-time Development Coordinator to create and implement fundraising initiatives to ensure financial sustainability and organizational growth within the organization.
+The Wood County Museum is seeking a professional part-time Development Coordinator to create and implement fundraising initiatives to ensure financial sustainability and organizational growth within the organization.
 Candidates should have at least one year of successful development and fundraising experience and can demonstrate fundraising best practices.
-A complete job description and application process can be here.
+A complete job description and application process can be found here.

 ENJOY THE GROUNDS

-- The 50-acre museum grounds are open to the public daily 8 AM until 30 minutes past sunset and are maintained by the Wood County Park District.
+The 50-acre museum grounds are open to the public daily 8 AM until 30 minutes past sunset and are maintained by the Wood County Park District.
 We welcome guests to walk the grounds and enjoy the beautiful natural and historic sights.

 These images tell the stories of what makes Wood County so special, and remind us of the beauty that surrounds us every day.
 VIEW THE ONLINE GALLERY and purchase a print in support of the Historical Society.

 Take an audio trip around Wood County with stories about Devil's Hole Road, the Great Black Fire of North Baltimore, the Legacy of Edward Ford, and much more.
-LISTEN NOW

-CELEBRATE WOOD COUNTY'S BICENTENNIAL
+CELEBRATE WOOD COUNTY

 Take a VIRTUAL TOUR of the Wood County Courthouse with Judge Matt Reger.

-- As part of the 226th anniversary of the of the Battle of Fallen Timbers, the Fallen Timbers Battlefield Preservation Commission has produced the program "From Fallen Timbers to the Treaty of Greenville.”
+As part of the 226th anniversary of the of the Battle of Fallen Timbers, the Fallen Timbers Battlefield Preservation Commission has produced the program "From Fallen Timbers to the Treaty of Greenville.”
 WATCH THE VIDEO

-- Take a moment after your visit to leave us feedback about your experience on TripAdvisor.
+Take a moment after your visit to leave us feedback about your experience on TripAdvisor.
 We are currently ranked as the #2 thing to do in BG, but you can help us make it to #1.

 WE WELCOME YOU BACK

 Support has been provided by Ohio Humanities, the National Endowment for the Humanities, and the federal CARES Act of 2020